conorbergin/website/src/CAD/index.md

 ---

 With cheap 3D printers and PCB manufacturing services you could concieve a piece of hardware and almost have a physical prototype on your desk in the same week.
-CNC and laser cutting are also becoming cheaper and more available.
-More people are getting involved with small scale manufacturing.
-The sort of person that buys a 3D printegr is just as likely to have a programming hobby as they are to be handy.
-It is quite common to see hardware projects on github that have the firmware source code, STLs for the 3D printed portion, and Gerber files for the PCB.
+It is quite common to see hardware projects on github that contain firmware source code, STLs for 3D printed parts, and Gerber files for PCBs.
-To assemble them you need to be able to solder, glue and operate a screwdriver.
+To assemble such a device you need to be able to solder, use a hot-glue gun, and operate a screwdriver.

-This new sort of manufacturing is very much inline with the hacker tradition.
+This new sort of manufacturing is as accessable to a hobbyist as it is to a corporation.
+I have found ergonomic computer keyboards, RC car parts, fountain pen feeds, and parts for 3D printers themselves.
+It is worth noting that these projects rarely limit themselves to 3D printing, usually they interface with something else, or just function as a case for some electronics.

+If you do not feel like writing the g-code yourself, you will need a 3D CAD program to generate the goemetry, and a slicer (CURA, Slic3r) to convert it into layers for the 3D printer.

 ## Defining Terms
-CAD packages are defined by their underlying data structures.
+3D CAD packages are defined by their underlying data structures.
-2D CAD is relatively simple, all they are are specialized vector editiors.
-3D CAD is a step up in complexity.
-3D CAD will usually have a facility for making 2D sketches.

-Complex solid models can be built using Constructive Solid Geometry (CSG), which is simply a tree of boolean operations, or Binary Representation (B-Rep), which relates individual surfaces to one another.
+Solid geometry can be built using Constructive Solid Geometry (CSG), which is a tree of boolean operations, or Binary Representation (B-Rep), which relates individual surfaces to one another.

-## Availability
-Before you even open a program there are a few things that make your life much easier:
-Cross platform -- most CAD packages exclusively run on Windows, a select few also run on macOS and almost none run on Linux.
-There is no guarantee that someone doing engineering work is running Windows, many programmers prefer macOS and Linux.
-Easy to purchase -- that means being able to get a copy of the software for free or at a fair price without having to jump through a buch of hoops.
-Easy to install -- doesn't take hours to install.

 ## Comparison

 I decided to do a small comparison of the various CAD programs available to me on Linux.
 I made the same part in each, from the [2001 Model Mania](https://blogs.solidworks.com/tech/2022/02/23-years-of-model-mania.html).
-This is hardly science, but by timing myself I did get a better idea of how efficient I was in each program.

 The model is fairly straight forward, but for fact that two important dimensions are not given, but have to be calculated.
 There is a dimension for the angle of the bend, but no dimension for the extrustion from the base to the end, there is also no dimension for the section after the bend.